SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 GitHub Discussions can be used for:
 - Potential improvements (features, bugs or ideas) e.g. Feature idea - Should products have a color field
 - Customer support e.g. Login help - I forgot my password and am not sure how to reset it
+- FAQ e.g. Customers - Can I import my customers from a CSV?
 - Product announcements e.g. New feature - users can now have a profile picture
 - Technical discussions e.g. Trouble running migration - has anyone seen this before?
 - Gauging community sentiment e.g. Poll - Is this product screen a better UX?